aaronlubinsky/Romi_Lubinsky_Guinnane/README.md

 ### Bump Sensor
 ![image](https://a.pololu-files.com/picture/0J10203.600x480.jpg?793c0b893bd0ac5f64733eee603cd0fd)

 To allow our robot to detect bumping the wall at the end of the course, a pair of pololu bump sensors were utilized.
+While all 3 sensors on each units were originally planned to be implemented, testing found that having the front sensor working worked just fine as it was.

 ### BNO055 IMU